alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • To serve subpoenas to compel witnesses to appear at the trial.

 Ticketed individuals are permitted to appear in court with the traffic ticket, relevant paperwork, with evidence (called “discovery”) at the court.
 This could be a video recording of the event.
 There is also the right to invite witnesses in favor of the defendant, provided the information to be rendered is relevant to the case.
 The ticketed individual is permitted to interrogate the ticketing officer, as long as the conversation remains civil.
-Knowledge of the traffic laws of the state, as well as that of the municipality, will be an advantage.
-For the sake of clarity of thought and to safeguard from incriminating statements, the defendant should rehearse his/her own testimony prior to making an appearance.
+Knowledge of the traffic laws of the state, as well as that of the municipality, may be an advantage.
+For the sake of clarity of thought and to safeguard from incriminating statements, the defendant should rehearse his/her own testimony before making an appearance.

 Alaska Traffic Court Records